 Images of Conflict – Conflicting Images (ICCI)

-ICCI is a large, four-year long (2017-2021) research project funded by the Velux Foundation’s Core Group Grant.
+ICCI is a large, four-year long (2017-2021) research project.
 The main research group involves seven scholars from four Danish Universities.

 This research project concerns the ways in which digital communication technologies fundamentally change the circulation of images from areas of conflict.
 While images from conflicts used to be controlled by state and military, they are now produced and distributed in abundance by actors involved in the conflicts such as citizens, activists, soldiers, insurgents, whistle-blowers etc. across media platforms as well as across national boundaries.
 As a result, the news media no longer enjoy monopoly on visual conflict reporting and state/military are no longer able to censor the image flow to the same extent.
 However, digital media not only change public access to images from conflicts.
 Conflicts themselves change as the more uncontrollable image flow contributes to shape, escalate, and de-escalate conflicts – and even to create new conflicts.